saleae/logic2-automation/python/docs/source/getting_started.rst

 .. _device-serial-number:

-Finding the Serial Number of a Device
+Finding the Serial Number (Device Id) of a Device
 -------------------------------------

 To find the serial number of a connected device, open capture info sidebar and click the device dropdown in the top right: